foundriesio/docs/source/reference-manual/security/security.rst

    authentication-xilinx
    secure-boot-uefi

-More information around Secure Boot aspects supported by LmP can be found in:
+More information around the Secure Boot aspects supported by LmP can be found in:

 .. toctree::
    :maxdepth: 1